GLOBAL MARKETS-Stocks soar on surprise China rate cut

 NEW YORK, Oct 23 (Reuters) - Stock markets worldwide soared on Friday after China cut interest rates for the fourth time this year and several large-cap U.S. technology companies reported better-than-expected quarterly results.

-Shares across Asia, Europe and the Americas climbed, having already been boosted by Thursday’s message from ECB chief Mario Draghi that the central bank was ready to adjust “the size, composition and duration” of its quantitative easing program.
+Shares across Asia, Europe and the Americas climbed, having already been boosted by Thursday’s message from ECB chief Mario Draghi that the central bank was ready to adjust “the size, composition and duration” of its QE program.

 Technology shares led the way, thanks to gains in Alphabet , Amazon and Microsoft, after the three companies reported earnings results.
-The former two hit record highs, while Microsoft rose to a 15-year high.
+The former two hit new records, while Microsoft rose to a 15-year high.

 China, in a surprise move, cut its benchmark one-year lending rate by 25 basis points to 4.35 percent and lowered big banks’ reserve requirement ratio by 50 basis points to 17.5 percent.